peacey/split-vpn/README.md

       * Comment out or remove the `DNS` line.
 Use the DNS settings in your `vpn.conf` file instead if you want to force your clients to use a certain DNS server.
       * Set AllowedIPs to `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` to allow all IPv4 and IPv6 traffic through the VPN.
 Do not use `0.0.0.0/0,::/0` because it will interfere with the blackhole routes and won't allow wireguard to start.
 If you prefer to use `0.0.0.0/0,::/0`, disable blackhole routes by setting `DISABLE_BLACKHOLE=1` in your `vpn.conf` file so wireguard can start successfully.
       * Remove any extra PreUp/PostUp/PreDown/PostDown lines that could interfere with the VPN script.
-      * Do not use PostUp/PreDown to call the split-vpn script (like in the wireguard kernel module case) because the container will not have access to the location of the script.
+      * Do not use PreUp/PostUp/PreDown to call the split-vpn script (like in the wireguard kernel module case) because the container will not have access to the location of the script.
 Instead, we will call the script manually after bringing the interface up/down as instructed below.

 5. Edit the `vpn.conf` file with your desired settings.
 See the explanation of each setting [below](#configuration-variables).
 Make sure that:

+   * The option `DNS_IPV4_IP` and/or `DNS_IPV6_IP` is set to the DNS server you want to force for your clients, or set them to empty if you do not want to force any DNS.
    * The option `VPN_PROVIDER` is set to "external".
+   * The option `VPN_ENDPOINT_IPV4` or `VPN_ENDPOINT_IPV6` is set to your WireGuard server's IP as defined in `wg0.conf`'s `Endpoint` variable.
+   * The option `ROUTE_TABLE` is the same number as `Table` in your `wg0.conf` file.
    * The option `DEV` is set to "wg0".
-   * The option `ROUTE_TABLE` is the same number as `Table` in your `wg0.conf` file.
-   * The option `VPN_ENDPOINT_IPV4` or `VPN_ENDPOINT_IPV6` is set to your WireGuard server's IP as defined in `wg0.conf`'s `Endpoint` variable.
-   * The option `DNS_IPV4_IP` and/or `DNS_IPV6_IP` is set to the DNS server you want to force for your clients, or set them to empty if you do not want to force any DNS.

-6. Modify your run script that you installed with wireguard-go (located at /mnt/data/on_boot.d/20-wireguard.sh) to include the split-vpn script hooks by replacing it with the following code:
+6. Modify your run script that you installed with wireguard-go (located at `/mnt/data/on_boot.d/20-wireguard.sh`) to include the split-vpn script hooks by replacing it with the following code:

     ```sh
     #!/bin/sh